lbynum/twitter-live-sentiment/README.md

-# Sentiment Analysis and Topic Modeling with Spark Integration
+# Twitter Sentiment Analysis and Topic Modeling with Spark Integration

 Our project aims to perform high-level sentiment and topic analysis on Twitter data.
 If successful, our work will allow us to gain insights about what topics are trending,